ShashinGounden/COS214-Project/README.md

 - Need to add functions into '.h' files
 - Need to make '.cpp' files
 - Add separate Concrete Alliance's or just 1 Concrete alliance with a private variable 'Name'
-- Need to add into IF statement in each iterator -> CompareTO 'ID' of Person
 - Add Doxygen comments to code

 DESIGN PATTERNS USED: